trifle/face/README.md

 - `--input` sets a directory from which to load video files
 - `--output` sets the directory to which output data is written
-- `--frame N` enables writing of annotated full frames (not just faces) to the output directories.
+- `--frames N` enables writing of annotated full frames (not just faces) to the output directories.
 These frames have identified faces annotated with a bounding box.

+To run the included example, set up the docker container and run the following steps:
+´´´bash
+docker run --rm --gpus all -it face-analaysis /bin/bash python3 pipeline.py --input diagnosis --output output --frames 100 ´´´

 ## Some notes on performance
 Large-scale analyses of video material is bound to encounter several bottlenecks which have been worked around in this repository.
 We want to make these observations available in the hope that future research may benefit.